CrowRed/11oclocknumber/wiki/games.md

 ## Improv Games
 **3 Line Game:** Sets up who we are, relationship, location, what we're doing in 3 lines.
 Beginning with physical offer.
 **Endowing game:** Open scene, each line must endow the other character.
 Working on narrowing the scene as opposed to broadening it.
-**Here Comes Jamie:** Two characters are on stage endowing a character who is offstage.
+**Here Comes Jamie:** Two characters are on stage endowing a character (physical, vocal, emotional, circumstantial) who is offstage.
 We get all of our basic information out about the scene right away and then play the game of constantly endowing a character until they come on stage using all the offers.
 **The Impossible Improv Game**
 Rules:
 1. Don't talk about someone who isn't there